RohaidAhmed/dr_detection/README.md

 # dr_detection

-A new Flutter project.
+A final year project.

-## Getting Started
+## Smartphone Based Detection of Diabetic Retinopathy

-This project is a starting point for a Flutter application.
+This mobile application is the final outcome of the FYP.
+It takes an image identifies it as retinal or non-retinal image and proceeds to Diabetic Retinopathy (DR) detection for retinal images.

 A few resources to get you started if this is your first Flutter project: